ironmeld/builder-hex0/README.md

 ### General Build Instructions
 1. Convert builder-hex0.hex0 to 512 byte Master Boot Record
-2. Append 10240 zero bytes
+2. Append 20480 zero bytes for a total length of 20992 bytes
-3. Place hex0 source at the 21st sector (offset 10752)
+3. Write hex0 source at offset 10752.
+    * The source must be zero terminated, so the maximum length is 10239 bytes.
 4. Launch the PC with the disk image
 5. Wait until the machine reboots and then halts
 6. The disk image itself is the result of the build